i2000s/en/vita.md

 ---
 ## Upcoming events:

  - Back to China in mid of June.
 Plan to visit Beijing, Taiyuan and more cities.
 Let me know if you are interested in inviting me to deliver a talk and/or to have a brief visit at your institute.
+I will contact researchers as well if I can possibly visit soon.

 # Employment